shrykull/hypertoc/README.md

 5) The winner is the one who wins the TicTacToe on the big fields.

+To create a draw use:
+OXX
+XOO+

+OXX

 Happy playing!
 The IDE Enforcement team